Xianshuihe fault system

-The Xianshuihe fault system is a major active sinistral (left-lateral) strike-slip fault zone in southwestern China, at the eastern edge of the Tibetan Plateau.
-It has been responsible for many major earthquakes, and is one of the most seismically active fault zones in this part of China.
+The Xianshuihe fault system or the Yushu-Ganzi-Xianshuihe fault system is a major active sinistral (left-lateral) strike-slip fault zone in southwestern China, at the eastern edge of the Tibetan Plateau.
+It has been responsible for many major earthquakes, and is one of the most seismically active fault zones in China.

 Tectonic setting

 The Xianshuihe fault system lies within the complex zone of continental collision between the Indian Plate and the Eurasian Plate.
 It forms one of a set of sinistral fault zones that help accommodate the eastward spreading of the Tibetan Plateau.
-The fault zone defines the northern and eastern edges of the Sichuan-Yunnan block, and the southeastern boundary of the Bayan Har block.
+The fault zone defines the northern and eastern edges of the Qiangtang block (also known in part as the Sichuan-Yunnan block), and the southeastern boundary of the Bayan Har block.
+To the southeast it also forms the western margin of the South China Block.

 Geometry

-The Xianshuihe fault system comprises several distinct segments, with an overall length of about 350 km.
-The main segments are the Ganzi (or Ganzi-Yushu), the Xianshuihe, the Anninghe-Zemuhe, and the Xiaojiang faults.
+The Xianshuihe fault system comprises several distinct segments, with an overall length of 1,400 km.
+The main segments are the Dangjiang, Yushu, Ganzi, (or Ganzi-Yushu), the Xianshuihe, the Anninghe-Zemuhe, and the Xiaojiang faults.
+Each of these faults are themselves divided into smaller segments.
+The fault system has also been divided into a western part and an eastern part, with the division between the Ganzi and Xianshuihe segments.

+Dangjiang segment

+This segment is about 170 km in length.
+At its western end it connects to the Fenghuoshan Fault, which continues on into a poorly studied region.
+At its eastern end it overlaps with the Yushu segment to which it links through a right-stepping compressional stepover of 25 km, which is associated with a 20 km wide zone of uplift.
+The easterly 100 km of the segment are thought to have ruptured during the M7.6 1738 Dangjiang earthquake.

+Yushu segment

+The total length of this segment is about 170 km.
+At its eastern end the Yushu segment connects through to the Ganzi segment through the Batang Basin.
+The segment has two main sections that are linked via a left-stepping extensional stepover through the Longbao Lake Basin, a pull-apart structure 30 km x 6 km in size.
+In 2010 about 50–80 km of this segment ruptured during the M7.1 2010 Yushu earthquake.

+Ganzi segment

+This approximately 300 km long segment is subdivided into three sections.
+The 70 km long Denke section that ruptured during an M7.0–7.5 earthquake in 1896, the 170 km long Manigange section that ruptured in a M7.7–8.0 earthquake in 1854 and the 65 km long Ganzi section, which ruptured in a M7.1–7.3 earthquake in 1866.
+The eastern end of the segment overlaps with the Xianshuihe segment via a 45 km left-stepping extensional stepover.